Running a self-hosted GitHub Actions runner on Proxmox LXC

 Enter name of work folder: [press Enter for _work]

-This sets the default working directory for your workflows on the self-hosted runner.
-You can safely leave it as-is.
+This sets the default working directory for workflow checkouts.
+I leave it as _work.

-Once you’ve followed GitHub’s setup steps, just start the runner—you should see something like this:
+Once you’ve followed GitHub’s setup steps, start the runner.
+You should see something like this:

 runner@runner-server:~/actions-runner$ ./run.sh